- Who We Are

 (Click the image below to visit the MPO’s Existing Bicycle Facilities Interactive Webmap)

-Memphis MPO’s Congestion Management Process (CMP) Dashboard
+Memphis MPO’s Congestion Management Process (CMP) Interactive Maps

 - Peak Hours of Excessive Delay (PHED) per Mile: The threshold for excessive delay is based on the travel time at 20 miles per hour or 60% of the posted speed limit travel time, whichever is greater, and is measured in 15-minute intervals.
 The annual hours of PHED per mile measure divides the total annual hours of peak hour excessive delay along a segment by the total length (in miles) of the segment.